fbgallet/roam-extension-speech-to-roam/README.md

 - assistant response is inserted as child of prompt block (by default, the answer is splitted in as many blocks as it contains paragraphs.
 There is an option to always limit the response to a block.)
 - you can easily **provide context** to your prompt, to process the information contained in this context (e.g. to summarize it or have a conversation with your own notes 🚀) or to provide resources to the AI for the required text generation:
   - 🆕 New in v.3: main UI elements of Roam can now easily be designated as the context using key modifiers when clicking on the AI assistant buttons:
     - `Command/Control`: use linked references (backlinks) of the current page or, if the page is a DNP or the daily notes log (journal), the previous DNP.
+Important limitation for linked refs: currently, the applied filters (including or excluding some reference) are not taken into account.
     - `Alt`: use the whole main page (more precisely: its current zoomed view) as context
     - `Shift`: use all the content in the right sidebar (pages, blocks, linked references)
   - ⚠️ Attention, be aware that using linked refs or DNPs as context can easily reach the model's maximum token limit and quickly become costly.
 To mitigate risks and increase the usable context window, the following options can be configured: